shekeltechnologies/Documentation/guides/Masternode_Upgrade_Cold_Hot_Linux.md

 ### 3. Upgrade the Shekel CLI wallet.
 Always download the latest [release available](https://github.com/shekeltechnologies/JewNew/releases), unpack it
 #### For Ubuntu 14.04 (see below for 16.04)
+**!!!
+Do not copy the entire thing and try to paste it, it will not work!
+Type or paste only one line at a time and hit enter after each line **!!!
 ```
 apt-get update -y
 apt-get upgrade -y